pyrsmk/Chernozem/README.markdown

     // Set a locked property will throw an exception
     $container['bar']=72;

-To handle internal variables and to separate them from the `Chernozem\Properties` scope, just prefix their names with some underscores:
+As you can see, locked variables are prefixed with an underscore.
+To handle internal variables and to separate them from the `Chernozem\Properties` scope, just prefix their names with two or more underscores:

     // Will throw an exception since $__foobar is out of the scope echo $container['foobar'];